slbailey/Retrovue/docs/cross-domain/CLI_Data_Guarantees.md

 - State inconsistencies MUST be detected and reported
 - CLI MUST provide mechanisms for state verification

+### G-7: Consistent Read Snapshot (CROSS-DOMAIN GUARANTEE)

+**Any read-only CLI command that summarizes persisted state across more than one table MUST operate over a consistent read snapshot.**

+Requirements:

+- The command MUST build its entire response from a single transactional / repeatable-read snapshot of the database session.
+- The reported aggregate values (like per-source collection counts) MUST match the entities returned in that same response.
+- The reported `total` count MUST equal the number of returned objects in that snapshot.
+- The command MUST NOT mix partially committed pre-transaction data with post-transaction updates in a single response.
+- The command MUST NOT "requery" mid-output to fill in extra data if doing so would cross a transaction boundary.

+This guarantee applies directly to:

+- `retrovue source list`
+- Any future `retrovue collection list`, `retrovue source status`, or similar inspection commands.

+This guarantee exists to support operator trust: output MUST be internally consistent and explainable as "a view of the system at one moment in time," even under concurrent changes.

 ---

 ## Failure & Rollback Policy